bravo-box/azure-scripts/azure-local/arc-enabled-kubernetes/readme.md

 - create a Kubernetes token for the signed-in Azure user
 - start an Arc proxy session to the selected connected cluster
 - deploy SQL Server on an Arc-enabled Kubernetes cluster and create a runtime load balancer
+- create a Flux v2 GitOps configuration to sync a Git repository to the cluster

 Scripts in this folder:

 - `generate-service-token.sh` (Bash) or `generate-service-token.ps1` (PowerShell) — choose based on your platform
 - `k8s_proxy.sh` (Bash) or `k8s_proxy.ps1` (PowerShell) — choose based on your platform
 - `sql-on-aks.sh` (Bash)
+- `create-gitops-config.sh` (Bash) or `create-gitops-config.ps1` (PowerShell) — FLUX v2 GitOps configuration

 ## Prerequisites